 Located in rapidly growing northern Kane County, Carpentersville offers many assets upon which to capitalize in planning for future growth.
 A diverse housing stock of affordable workforce units and modern, upscale subdivisions can accommodate a wide variety of housing needs.
-Accessibility to major arterial roadways, including Illinois Routes 25 and 31 and Randall Road, offers the potential to ease the commutes of those who work in and around the Village.
+Accessibility to major arterial roadways, including Illinois routes 25 and 31 and Randall Road, offers the potential to ease the commutes of those who work in and around the Village.
 The Fox River and adjacent open spaces encourage hiking, biking, and boating.
 Finally, local schools provide the educational opportunities young families seek.

-Between now and 2040, Carpentersville could add 11,000 new residents.
-The Village must address a number of key issues to determine the best way to address such potential growth, including:
+Between now and 2040, Carpentersville could add more 11,000 new residents.
+The Village must address a number of key issues to determine the best way to address such potential growth.

-- Preserving and upgrading existing neighborhoods, making them attractive for future residents. - Balancing reinvestment in older areas with development at the periphery. - Rejuvenating the Spring Hill Mall area while capturing opportunities along Illinois Route 25 and Randall Road. - Successfully integrating a diverse community.
+- How can Carpentersville preserve and upgrade existing neighborhoods, making them attractive for future residents? - How should Carpentersville balance reinvestment in older areas with development at the periphery? - How can Carpentersville rejuvenate Spring Hill Mall area while capturing opportunities along Illinois Route 25 and Randall Road? - How can Carpentersville successfully integrate a diverse community?